Xynforge/PurrvanaQuest.github.io/README.md

 ---

 ## How to Play
-- Use arrow keys to move.
+- Use arrow Buttons to move.
-- Space to jump.
+- Space Button to jump.
+- Down Button to Down
 - Avoid spikes and enemies.
 - Reach the goal to win!